shellyw8542/sep11-freedom-project/tool/learning-log.md

 * Add .(that type of component)
 * I believe that using the `<a-entity>` seems more like an id in HTML however you could adjust and also put javascript in it as well

+11/27/2023
+* I challenged Shubata to do a model of a villain
+* This challenge was suppose to help test our prior knowledge about A-frame and also help with the design
+* Shubata gave me a helpful [video](https://www.youtube.com/watch?v=HrLsr-nzZGA)
+* As well as a good [tinker place](https://glitch.com/edit/#!/glow-viridian-mallet?path=index.html%3A10%3A48) for A-frame
+*
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc